GingerDragon7/CryptoNet/README.md

-# CryptoNet - Explore the World of Cryptocurrency
+# CryptoNet - Explore the World of Cryptocurrency.
+View the stats,graph,information about multiple cryptocurrencies.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).